 The Siege of Fort Stanwix Ends — August 22

 St. Leger decide to end the siege and go to Ticonderoga on August 22.
 On August 23, Arnold arrived at Fort Stanwix with reinforcements.
 He sent a detachment of around 500 men after St. Leger, but they were too late.
 St. Leger and his men escaped across Lake Oneida in boats.
 However, St. Leger did not arrive at Ticonderoga until late September, and it was too late to provide any help to Burgoyne at Saratoga.

-Military Commanders at the Siege of Fort Stanwix
+Siege of Fort Stanwix Military Commanders

 Prominent American Military Leaders